Shannondale of Knoxville and Maryville Visitation Update:

 Share a Smile Project:

-We understand the visitation restrictions in place to protect your loved ones are difficult during this time.
+We understand the limited visitation in place to protect your loved ones is difficult during this time.
 To prevent our valued residents from feeling lonely, isolated or sad, our team is doing everything in its power to spark smiles on their faces.
 Through our #ShareASmileProject, we’re finding creative ways that both our team and the community can engage and share smiles with residents.
 For example, our staff has enjoyed brightening peoples’ day with dress-up themes like Tie-Dye Day or Crazy Hat Day or handing out special treats.
 Also, through our special project, community members can Share a Smile three different ways: by mailing cards, sharing a fun video or sharing an encouraging post on social media.
 To learn more about how you can be involved in the #ShareASmileProject during this time, click here.